tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/delete-data-source.md

 api-key: [admin key]
 ```

-> [!NOTE]
->  If any indexers reference the data source that you're deleting, the delete operation will still proceed.
+If any indexers reference the data source that you're deleting, the delete operation will still proceed.
 However, those indexers will transition into an error state upon their next run.

  ## URI Parameters